After having such a great vipassana experience at the Bali Usada Tapa Brata Meditation Retreat

-I had only been meditating for about 7 weeks at this point and I was very eager to learn and experience more.
-For those that are unfamiliar, “vipassana” actually means “insight” and a vipassana retreat traditionally is a noble silent retreat (no speaking, gesturing, or eye contact) with a very rigid schedule of alternating walking and sitting meditation.
-Reading, writing, listening to music, or doing any other discipline or practice (such as yoga) is usually forbidden as the journey is supposed to be fully inward and introspective.
+I had only been meditating for about 7 weeks at this point, yet was very eager to learn and experience more.
+For those unfamiliar, “vipassana” means “insight”, and a vipassana retreat is traditionally a noble silent retreat (no speaking, gesturing, or eye contact) with a very rigid schedule of alternating walking and sitting meditation.
+Reading, writing, listening to music, or doing any other discipline or practice (such as yoga) is usually forbidden as the journey is intended to be fully inward and introspective.

 .
-After a career in business and life as a householder, he has become a permanent monk since 1996.
+After a career in business and life as a householder, he has been a resident monk since 1996.
 He teaches meditation at Shwe Oo Min Dhamma Sukha Forest Meditation Center in Yangon, Myanmar.
-He is relaxed and easy to talk with and has an excellent sense of humour, always quick and easy to laugh.
+He is relaxed and easy to talk with and has an excellent sense of humour, always quick to laugh.
 In fact, we all laughed a lot at this retreat!

 During the opening session with Sayadaw, he explained that he does not insist on silence, noble or otherwise, as he does not want this retreat experience to be that far removed from our daily lives.
 He feels that the closer the retreat is to our daily activities, the easier it will be to integrate the teachings and apply the principles to our daily lives.
 All that he asked was that if we spoke, we spoke mindfully.
-In fact, everything we did, we were supposed to do mindfully and with full awareness.
-We were instructed to read the compilation of dhamma talks and teachings that we were presented upon registering, we could speak, practice yoga or any other discipline if we choose to, as long as we did all of the these things mindfully and with full awareness.
+In fact, everything we did, we were expected to do mindfully and with full awareness.
+We were instructed to read the compilation of dhamma talks and teachings that be had presented to us upon registering.
+We could speak, practice yoga or any other discipline if we choose to, as long as we did all of the these things mindfully and with full awareness.

 , one of which is no food after noon when studying.)
 The rest of the time we were left to our own devices.
 We were expected to spend a good amount of time meditating and of course we were expected to read the teachings, but there were no specific requirements.
 This is what I am calling a ‘vipassana lite’!